 Mandatory Conversion-All outstanding shares of Convertible Preferred Stock are automatically convertible based upon either (a) the closing of a firm-commitment underwritten public offering in which the aggregate gross proceeds to the Company of at least \$60,000,000 of gross proceeds to the Company and have an offering price to the public of at least \$9.84 per share or (b) the vote or written consent of holders of at least a majority of the Convertible Preferred Stock outstanding at that time with respect to the conversion of the Convertible Preferred Stock then all outstanding shares of Convertible Preferred Stock shall automatically be converted into shares of common stock at the then effective conversion rate and such shares may not be reissued.
-Upon the completion of the Company's initial public offering in May 2021, all Convertible Preferred Stock was converted to shares of common stock or non-voting common stock.
+Upon the completion of the Company's IPO in May 2021, all Convertible Preferred Stock was converted to shares of common stock or non-voting common stock.
+Series A Convertible Preferred Stock was converted into 7,476,632 shares of common stock, Series A-1 Convertible Preferred Stock was converted into 5,233,637 shares of common stock and Series B Convertible Preferred Stock was converted into 10,532,229 shares of common stock and 1,150,000 shares of non-voting common stock.